UmairKhan13/UmairKhan13/README.md

 <br>

 👨🏽‍💻 **About Me:**
 <p>I am a Computer Scientist, Who is always eager to learn new stuff.
-I am currently doing my Bachelor's in Computer Science from FAST NUCES and working as an Automation Engineer With Retrocausal..</p>
+I am currently doing my Bachelor's in Computer Science from FAST NUCES and working as an Automation Engineer With Retrocausal..<br>
-<p>I am passionate about my work as I love what I do, I have a steady source of motivation that drives me to do my best.This passion led me to challenge myself daily and learn new skills that helped me to do better work. </p>
+I am passionate about my work as I love what I do, I have a steady source of motivation that drives me to do my best.This passion led me to challenge myself daily and learn new skills that helped me to do better work. </p>
 <br>

 ### Programming Languages: